moledoc/molesolusb/README.md

 ## TODO

 * improve this README
-* make this build
+* make build more general
-* Keep this build up-to-date

 ## Author